 While the Foundation supports advocacy and policy-based work, as a private foundation we are unable to support certain types of activities related to legislation and lobbying.
 Please refer to the Overview of U.S. Lobbying and Political Campaigning Rules for Grantees prior to submitting letter of inquiry or proposal.
 Guidance on how to obtain funding for advocacy from private and public foundations is available from the Bolder Advocacy initiative.

-This Quiz allows us to determine if your organization qualifies for support from the Foundation.
+This Quiz allows us to determine if your organization qualifies for support from the Foundation (for those accessing the letter of inquiry form from the link provided on the grants portal login page).

 Letters of inquiry will provide a brief description of your proposed project as well as an estimate of the project budget.